yulonglim/tp/docs/DeveloperGuide.md

 Extensions:

 * 1a.
-Teachbook does not have any undo commands to redo.
+TeachBook does not have any undo commands to redo.
     * 1a1.
 TeachBook shows an error message.

       Use case ends.